MarCnu/marcnu.github.io/_posts/2016-08-17-Tensorflow-v0.10-installed-from-sratch-Ubuntu-16.04-CUDA8.0RC-cuDNN5.1-1080GTX.md

 ## 1. Installing Nvidia drivers

-The first step is to get the latest Nvidia drivers.
+The first step is to get the latest Nvidia driver.
 While you can use `apt-get`, this causes a lot of issues with automatic updates.
 It is safer to do everything manually.

 Go to [Nvidia's download website](http://www.nvidia.fr/Download/index.aspx) and download the latest version of the driver, here for Linux 64-bit.
 In my case, `NVIDIA-Linux-x86_64-367.35.run`.